Hiberly/tech-debt-reading-list/README.md

 ### 🎨 Design

 [What is design debt?](https://uxdesign.cc/what-is-design-debt-and-why-you-should-treat-it-seriously-4366d33d3c89)
-* An extensive run through by [Michal Mazur](https://twitter.com/mazi_mazur), from his experiences at Kurt Geiger, where they ran a
+* An extensive run through by [Michal Mazur](https://twitter.com/mazi_mazur), from his experiences at Kurt Geiger, where they had people drop out of the funnel because of inconsistent design.

 [Marginal Brand Degredation](https://markboulton.co.uk/journal/marginal-degredation/)
 * Just 1.6% is the difference in DNA between a gorilla and a human.
 [Mark Boulton](https://twitter.com/markboulton) uses a powerful analogy to explain the importance of marginal brand degradation.